mrzjy/hoyo_public_wiki_parser/Honkail_Star_Rail_zh/README.md

-# Genshin Impact Wiki zh
+# Honkai Star Rail Wiki zh

+WIP ...

 ### Steps

-All code is in parse_genshin_zh.py
+All code is in parse.py

 To run it yourself, you should: